ToxikSkrrt/VideoTracker/README.md

 ## How to use
 1) Execute 'Application.py'
-2) Open a video file (.mp4) ("File" then "Open")
+2) Open a video file (.mp4) (Go in "File" tab then "Open Video")
-4) Go in "Tools" tab and click on "Pointing mode"
+4) Go in "Tools" tab and click on "Pointing Mode"
 5) Now, you can click on an object to set a point.
 Then it will switch to the next frame and you can set another points until the end of the video.
-6) When you have finished, you can export the results to a CSV file.
+6) When you have finished, you can export the results into a CSV file.
 Go to "File" then "Export".

 ## Other projects
 Check all my projects on this [page](https://github.com/ToxikSkrrt/Projects).